 What's a Scoutmaster's Corner?Well - this is space we are setting aside for our Scoutmaster to share his thoughts and musings with the troop.
 We ask him to share his thoughts every week at our Troop meeting during the Scoutmaster's minute, but sometimes he has thoughts that take longer than "a minute" to share.
 When this happens we "encourage" him to write them down here rather than tie up our Troop meeting!

-Mr. Spencer was also an active Cub Scout leader before he and his sons graduated into Boy Scouts.
+Mr. McNamara was also an active Cub Scout leader before he and his son graduated into Boy Scouts.

 What is a ScoutmasterJob Description: